-The OIG investigators are responsible for conducting administrative investigations.
-The investigators are employees of the State of Maryland, but they are independent of DJS and not within DJS jurisdiction.
-During an interview with the investigator it was communicated that the investigators have completed the NIC investigations training as well as ongoing trainings offered by the OIG to fulfill their ongoing training requirements.
+The OIG investigators conduct all administrative investigations.
+The investigators are employees of the state of Maryland but they are independent of DJS authority.
+The investigators communicated that they have completed the NIC investigations training as well as ongoing trainings offered by the OIG to fulfill their ongoing training requirements.
 All sexual abuse and sexual harassment allegations are referred to the OIG for administrative investigations and all criminal investigations are conducted by the MSP.
-There are nine (9) administrative investigators assigned to conduct investigations involving Maryland DJS facilities.
+There are ten (10) administrative investigators assigned to conduct investigations involving Maryland DJS facilities.